About This Course

 - Speaking & Listening Welsh language skills required**

-It is a requirement that all students accepted onto the programme successfully complete an Enhanced DBS check, and are able to register with Social Care Wales.
+It is also a requirement that all students accepted onto the programme successfully complete an Enhanced DBS check, and are able to register with Social Care Wales, and maintain their registration throughout their studies.

-*This means that you need the ability to follow lectures that are predominantly though the medium of Welsh with bilingual slides and to converse naturally in Welsh with bilingual individuals.
+**This means that you need the ability to follow lectures that are predominantly though the medium of Welsh with bilingual slides, and able to converse naturally in Welsh with bilingual individuals.
 Assessments can be submitted in Welsh or English.
 If you’re interested in applying for a place on the programme, but unsure if your Welsh is ‘good enough’, please come to talk to us.
-We can help assess your skills and ensure that you don’t miss out if your skills are good enough, or find out if you could benefit from some support to build on your current skills.
+We can help assess your skills and ensure that you don’t miss out if your skills are good enough, or if you could benefit from support to build on current skills.

-After qualification there are opportunities to take up posts in a wide range of health or social care settings, often working alongside other professionals in multidisciplinary teams.
-Our links with employers mean that in many years all our graduates secure employment contracts before completing their studies.
-Currently typical starting salaries for these posts are between £25-30K.
+After qualifying, there will be opportunities to take up posts in a wide range of health or social care settings, often working alongside other professionals in multidisciplinary teams.
+Our links with employers mean that most years all our graduates secure employment contracts before completing their studies.
+Over the last 3 years, 100% of our graduates became employed as social workers.

 Links with employers